Table of Contents

 Once the root cause of a defect has been identified, it can be resolved and closed in the defect tracking system.
 It’s important to ensure that the resolution is thoroughly tested to ensure that it addresses the root cause of the issue.
 Additionally, it’s important to document the resolution and ensure that it’s communicated to all relevant stakeholders.

-Defect triage can be a complex process, and there are many challenges that can arise.
+Defect Triage can be a complex process, and many challenges can arise.
 Some common challenges include:

-- Lack of Consistency: Without a consistent approach to defect triage, it can be difficult to prioritize and address defects effectively.
-To overcome this challenge, it’s important to establish clear guidelines and processes for defect triage.
+- Lack of Consistency: Without a consistent approach to defect triaging, it can be difficult to prioritize and address defects effectively.
+To overcome this challenge, it’s important to establish clear guidelines and processes for Defect Triage.

-- Lack of Visibility: Without visibility into the defect triage process, it can be difficult to identify trends or areas for improvement.
-To overcome this challenge, it’s important to use a defect tracking system that provides visibility into the triage process.
+- Lack of Visibility: Without visibility into the triaging process, it can be difficult to identify trends or areas for improvement.
+To overcome this challenge, it’s essential to use a defect tracking system that provides visibility into the triage process.

-- Lack of Resources: Defect triage can be time-consuming and resource intensive.
-To overcome this challenge, it’s important to allocate resources effectively and prioritize defects based on their impact on the system or the user.
+- Lack of Resources: Defect Triage can be time-consuming and resource-intensive.
+To overcome this challenge, allocating resources effectively and prioritizing defects based on their impact on the system or the user is essential.

-To maximize the efficiency of your defect triage process, it’s important to follow best practices.
+To maximize the efficiency of your defect triage process, following the best practices of the Defect Management Lifecycle is essential.
 Some best practices include:

-- Establish Clear Guidelines: Establish clear guidelines and processes for defect triage and ensure that all team members are trained and knowledgeable in these processes.
+- Establish Clear Guidelines: Establish clear guidelines and processes for the Defect Triage and ensure that all team members are trained and knowledgeable in these processes.

-- Use a Defect Tracking System: Use a defect tracking system that provides visibility into the triage process and ensure that all team members use the system consistently.
+- Use a Defect Tracking System: Use a defect tracking system that provides visibility into the triage process and ensures that all team members use it consistently.

 - Prioritize Defects: Prioritize defects based on their impact on the system or the user and allocate resources accordingly.